pravj/blog-repo/content/blog/how-will-a-drone-deliver-your-food.md

 **Restaurant to Last-mile (post-flight)**

-* If you live in a posh society, the Last-mile can be your own map address.
+* If you live in a posh society, the Last-mile can be your own map address with a dedicated zone for Swiggy/Zomato drones to (locate and) land.
 * Otherwise, it can be a special facility (closer to your location) operated by Swiggy/Zomato.

 **Last-mile to Last-last mile**